 Advertisement

-New Zealand vs England: Date, kick-off time, TV channel, live stream, team news, lineups, h2h results, odds
+New Zealand vs England: Kick-off time, TV channel, live stream, team news, lineups, h2h, odds today

-New Zealand vs England: Date, kick-off time, TV channel, live stream, team news, lineups, h2h results, odds
+New Zealand vs England: Kick-off time, TV channel, live stream, team news, lineups, h2h, odds today

-Steve Borthwick’s side head to Dunedin for the first Test of a two-match summer tour series against the All Blacks this month, with the concluding game to follow at Auckland’s Eden Park next weekend.
+Steve Borthwick’s side head to Dunedin for the first Test of a two-match series this month, with the concluding game to follow at Auckland’s Eden Park next weekend.

-While this is a New Zealand side in a state of obvious transition under new head coach Scott Robertson, the replacement for Ian Foster, taking them on in their own backyard remains for many the ultimate challenge in the sport.
+While this is a New Zealand side in a state of obvious transition under new head coach Scott Robertson, the replacement for Ian Foster, taking them on in their own backyard remains for most the ultimate challenge in the world of rugby union.

 England warmed up for their trip to the Land of the Long White Cloud with a one-off Test in Japan last week, inflicting a heavy 52-17 defeat in their first reunion with former boss Eddie Jones - now back in charge of the Brave Blossoms after a disastrous second stint with Australia - since his sacking by the RFU after seven years at the Twickenham helm in December 2022.